Kepler-411

 Kepler-411 is a binary star system.
-Its primary star Kepler-411 is a K-type main-sequence star, orbited by the red dwarf star Kepler-411B on a wide orbit, discovered in 2012.
+Its primary star Kepler-411A is a K-type main-sequence star, orbited by the red dwarf star Kepler-411B on a wide orbit, discovered in 2012.

 Primary star

-The primary star's surface temperature is 4773 K. Kepler-411 is similar to the Sun in its concentration of heavy elements, with a metallicity Fe/H index of 0.11, but is much younger at an age of 212 million years.
+The primary star's surface temperature is 4773 K. Kepler-411A is similar to the Sun in its concentration of heavy elements, with a metallicity Fe/H index of 0.11, but is much younger at an age of 212 million years.

-Kepler-411 exhibits significant starspot activity, with starspots covering 1.7% of the stellar surface.
+Kepler-411A exhibits significant starspot activity, with starspots covering 1.7% of the stellar surface.
 Darker starspots are concentrated around the equator of the star.
-Kepler-411 exhibits differential rotation, but with smaller amount of differential shear compared to the Sun.
+Kepler-411A exhibits differential rotation, but with smaller amount of differential shear compared to the Sun.

-The companion is 533 au away from Kepler-411.
+The companion Kepler-411B is 533 au away from Kepler-411A.
 It is a red dwarf and a flare star.

 Planetary system

 In 2013, one planet, named Kepler-411b, was discovered, followed by planet Kepler-411c in 2016.
 Third planet in system detected by transit method, d, along with e detected by radial velocity method, were discovered in 2019.